 Let’s say the debt is inside the statute of limitations.
 Mr. Smith will now or can discovery with Midland.
 Mr. Smith will need to, in my opinion only, concentrate on Midlands standing to even be suing him.
 Not the defense of lack of privity.

-Please click here or continue reading below for more information on defending yourself from junk debt buyers like Midland…
+Please check back soon for more information on defending yourself from junk debt buyers like Midland…